sbkapelner/patent_guidebook/index.md

 Partner Calls
 -------------

-1. Open with this is case number: 09801 )matter id)
+1. Open with this is case number: 12345 (matter id)
 2. No files on mac --> will likely need to share screen